bv86/oursinet/README.md

 # 🐻 Oursi.net

-This repository contains the code for the oursi.net website, a modern web application built with Next.js and Strapi CMS.
+This repository contains the code for the oursi.net website (my personal website), a modern web application built with Next.js and Strapi CMS.

 ## 🚀 Project Overview